contemplator1998/Trigonometry/README.md

 This is a simple trainer in trigonometry.

-The initial packet consists of 42 main formulas.
+The initial packet consists of 42 basic formulas.

 You can practice or test yourself.